-Our PE sessions will be on the following days:
+Our PE session will be on the Thursday afternoon taught by Soccer 2000.

 Please be aware that these sessions may be flexible, therefore children need a PE kit (consisting of green/black shorts, a white top and pumps) in school at all times.
 Please can we remind parents that no jewellery should be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.
 It is advisable to clearly label all of your child’s uniform with their name to prevent lost property confusion.
 If your child cannot participate in PE sessions, a written letter explaining the reasons why need to be shown to the class teacher.
 Spare kit is available for children who forget their kit.

-Children in Year 6 receive regular homework, which is expected to be completed on time and to a high standard.
-Spellings will be given out and tested weekly.
+Children in Year 6 receive homework, which is expected to be completed on time and to a high standard.
+Spellings will be given out and tested weekly in your child’s phonics group.
+Your child will also receive a further 10 spellings on a Friday by their class teacher to be tested on a Friday.
 We encourage you to help your child learn the spellings and talk to them about the meaning of the words.
-Children need to access Reading eggs, RMeasimaths and Times tables Rockstars on a daily basis for at least 20mins per day.
+Children will also have access to Reading eggs, My Maths and Times tables Rockstars to improve their learning.
 These programmes have proved very successful across England in helping children achieve the expected standard in reading, writing and maths at the end of Year 6.
 If you have any problems with accessing these, please come and see us.